 - Consider only offering straws if customers ask.
 Switch to paper straws.
 Fewer straws mean less money spent on them.

 - Consider offering a small discount if customers bring in their reusable utensils or straws.
-Like people do with reusable coffee cups, many people now carry a pack of utensils and a metal straw.
-You could offer them a few cents off if they have their supplies.
+Like many people do with reusable coffee cups, they will carry their own pack of utensils and a metal straw.
+You could offer them a few cents off if they have their own supplies.

 5. Go Paperless

 Your invoicing, payroll, and assorted other documentation can all go digital-only.
 This requires a little set-up and perhaps learning some new programs, but it will save you lots of money in the end.

 Instead of using paper receipts, use a restaurant point of sale system that syncs with your customers’ phone numbers to text or email them their receipts.
 You can still offer a paper option for those who need it, but it will cut down on the amount of receipt tape you have to buy.